 As I sat on the stairs in embarrassment 一 a person eating chicken wings at a cocktail party – I suddenly remembered a scene from my childhood, when once I looked at the fashion magazine my mother was holding and asked, who would be so dumb to buy that 20,000 Yuan handbag?
 Look at my schoolbag, it’s much bigger than that.
 And my mother, coaxing me like you do children, said, there are people who will buy it, it’s just that we can’t see them.

 When I was growing up, I really never had in my class another child who liked to boast that his parents had just bought an airport, and I also didn’t meet any child whose relatives went to Beijing to sell pork at the butcher’s.
-The China we can see is slowly turning into the China we can’t see. 我们狭窄的视域，以及我们偶尔跳出自己的视域，the shock and confusion of their encounters, if someone wrote them down, could become the best novel of our generation.
+The China we can see is slowly turning into the China we can’t see.
+Our horizons narrow, but sometimes something bounces into sight.
+The shock and confusion of these encounters, if someone wrote them down, could become the best novel of our generation.

 Source : Douban, 19 November 2012